Hailey Baldwin Sizzles In Sports Bra & Tiny Zebra Shorts On Outing With Justin Bieber

 Hailey Baldwin sizzled in a revealing ensemble on an outing in Los Angeles with her husband, Justin Bieber, reports Hollywood Life.
-She wore a neon pink sports bra and tiny zebra patterned shorts.
+She wore a neon pink sports bra and tiny zebra-patterned shorts.
 The 22-year-old’s killer cleavage, washboard abs, and incredible legs were on full display.
 She paired the sexy look with white sneakers and a Louis Vuitton purse.
 She also accessorized with a dainty necklace, gold hoop earrings, and Celine sunglasses.
 The stunner pulled her blonde hair back into a messy bun and opted to forgo makeup, letting her natural beauty shine.
 Hailey’s husband kept it casual in a black hoodie.

 The publication noted that the insanely toned model also showed off her incredible figure during New York Fashion Week.
 On September 6, Stephen Baldwin’s daughter rocked a figure-hugging black dress with a matching Marina Moscone Resort 2020 Sculpted Blazer.
 A day later, she attended the Alexander Wang and Bvlgari party in a white, super tight dress.
 On Sunday, the model flaunted her enviable abs in a bright blue, long-sleeved cropped top and matching pants designed by Kenzo.